 In certain circumstances, we may modify the terms of a loan to maximize the collection of amounts due.
 In most cases, the modification is either a reduction in interest rate, conversion to interest only payments, extension of the maturity date or a reduction in the principal balance.
 Generally, the borrower is experiencing financial difficulties or is expected to experience difficulties in the near-term, so a concessionary modification is granted to the borrower that would otherwise not be considered.
 Restructured loans accrue interest as long as the borrower complies with the revised terms and conditions and has demonstrated repayment performance at a level commensurate with the modified terms over several payment cycles.
 Although many of our loan restructurings occur on a case-by-case basis in connection with ongoing loan collection processes, we have also participated in certain restructuring programs for residential real estate borrowers.
 In general, certain residential real estate borrowers facing an interest rate reset that are current in their repayment status are allowed to retain the lower of their existing interest rate or the market interest rate as of their interest reset date.
-The Banks participated in the U.S. Department of the Treasury Home Affordable Modification Program ("HAMP") for loans in its servicing portfolio until the program expired on December 31, 2016.
-HAMP gave qualifying homeowners an opportunity to refinance with more affordable monthly payments, with the U.S. Treasury compensating us for a portion of the reduction in monthly amounts due from borrowers participating in this program.
-We also utilize a similar mortgage loan restructuring program for certain borrowers within our portfolio loans.

-We had an aggregate balance of \$10.9 million in restructured loans at December 31, 2017, of which \$4.3 million were classified as nonaccrual and \$6.6 million were accruing according to the restructured terms.
-At December 31, 2016, we had an aggregate balance of \$12.1 million in restructured loans, of which \$1.7 million were classified as nonaccrual and \$10.4 million were accruing according to the restructured terms.
+We had an aggregate balance of \$8.1 million in restructured loans at December 31, 2018, of which \$4.1 million were classified as nonaccrual and \$4.0 million were accruing according to the restructured terms.
+At December 31, 2017, we had an aggregate balance of \$10.9 million in restructured loans, of which \$4.3 million were classified as nonaccrual and \$6.6 million were accruing according to the restructured terms.

-At December 31, 2017, \$223.8 million or 50% of the consumer loan portfolio were in home equity lines of credit ("HELOCs") compared to \$205.2 million or 49% at December 31, 2016.
+At December 31, 2018, \$240.6 million or 55% of the consumer loan portfolio were in home equity lines of credit ("HELOCs") compared to \$223.8 million or 50% at December 31, 2017.
 Under our policy guidelines for the underwriting of these lines of credit, the customer may receive advances of up to 90% of the value of the property securing the line, provided the customer qualifies for Tier I classification, our internal ranking for customers considered to possess a high credit quality profile.
 Additionally, to qualify for advances up to 90% of the value of the property securing the line, the first mortgage must be held by Heartland and the customer must escrow for both taxes and insurance.
 Otherwise, advances under HELOCs cannot exceed 80% of the value of the property securing the loan.